 Penn State All-Sports Museum to host six different programs/events this spring

-Blake Beemer enters his first year as volunteer assistant coach for the baseball team under head coach Rob Cooper.
-Beemer will serve as the outfield coach for the 2014 season.
+Blake Beemer enters his second year as volunteer assistant coach in 2015 under head coach Rob Cooper.
+Beemer serves as the outfield coach.

 A native of Dayton, Ohio, Beemer comes to Happy Valley after a distinguished career as a collegiate baseball player at Ball State.
 Beemer hit .286 for his career as a four-year starter with the Cardinals.
 Beemer scored 108 runs and drove in 94 in his career.
 The Dayton native thrived in the field as well, committing only two errors in his four seasons.
 Beemer finished with a .996 fielding percentage, including two perfect seasons during his sophomore and senior campaigns.